galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 such as conditionals and related tricks requiring manual coding, can often be avoided.
 On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
 While some simple requirements may be manageable, complex ones will not be suitable for the Toolfactory.

-Galaxy developer tools for building tools include Planemo and the new Galaxy Language Server in VCS.
+Galaxy infrastructure for building tools includes Planemo and the new Galaxy Language Server in VCS.
 These are far more flexible than the ToolFactory.
-They are recommended for regular tool developers willing to learn to use them and needing the flexibility and power.
+They are recommended for regular tool developers willing to learn to use them and needing their flexibility and power.
 Training material is linked at the end of this tutorial for users needing that flexibility.

 **The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
 **Scripts they need to wrap are often simple enough for the ToolFactory.**

-Compared to the recommended Galaxy developer tool development software, there is less to learn in order to get up to speed using a form driven, automated code generator.
-The cost is that the easier method is far less capable and is limited to relatively simple scripts.
+Compared to other Galaxy tool development software, there is far less to learn in order to get up to speed when using a form driven, automated code generator.
+The cost of this convenience is that ToolFactory is limited to automated generation of a large but limited subset of simple script and package wrappers.

 ---